tjrein/nba_classification/readme.txt

     ex. python3 get_statistical_profile.py lda 6

-    If this script is called without arguments, it output all the groups and players clustered in those groups for a given method.
+    If this script is called without arguments, it will output all the groups and players clustered in those groups for a given method.
     Calling this script without arguments can be used to determine which group numbers are present in a given method.
     The default method is PCA.